EVNR 1010 Introduction to Environmental and Natural Resources 2 Credits

 EVNR 2200K Introduction to Soils 4 Credits

 This course is a study of the physical, chemical, and biological properties of soils with an emphasis on applications to natural resource planning, conservation, and management.
 Laboratory will focus on techniques for analyzing soils, soil maps, and landscape characteristics.
-Laboratory Fee
+Laboratory Fee.

 EVNR 3000 Ecology 3 Credits